 Following a hand injury or surgery, many changes take place in the hand.
 Tissue damage, bleeding and chemicals are released by cells and can cause swelling and pain.
 The swelling is in part an attempt by the body to heal itself.

 The changes taking place in the hand deliver substances to the tissue required to heal, and many of the responses from the body to the injury are beneficial.
 However, other effects of the body’s response are counterproductive in the hand, and particular care is required to reduce these effects.

 Swelling causes stiffness in the hand due to the contracture of ligaments and the glueing together of tissues that are meant to glide over each other.

 It is easier to prevent problems associated with swelling by early treatment and prevention, rather than treating the resulting stiffness later.
 Swelling can be reduced with the use of slings and specially designed compression devices.
 The hand may be splinted in a position intended to prevent ligament contracture, and therapy will be used to enhance motion and function in a carefully controlled manner.

 Following bone fractures or injuries of some tendons or ligaments, the hand may require special splint for some days or weeks.
 This splint is critical to getting the best result for your hand, and it is important to take Mr Jarrett’s and your hand therapist’s advice.

 Some wounds will require extensive and frequent dressings, while others will need minimal care.
-Please speak to our staff if you have questions, or consult this booklet, and do keep in mind that we are here to support you and guide your wound care treatment.
+Please speak to our staff if you have questions.
+We are here to support you and guide your wound care treatment.